aaronkyle/concept/digital-publishing/document-metadata.md

 ## Currently Non-Utilized BibTex Data Field Values

-CCCS isn't currently referencing articles with these values, but we would like to enable the field by default
+ isn't currently referencing articles with these values, but we would like to enable the field by default

 | | |
 |---|---|